 Diamonds are a girl's best friend"

-- Rose of Versailles not only has MANY Gorgeous Period Dresses, but also features the Diamond Necklace Afair mentioned below.
+- The Rose of Versailles not only has MANY Gorgeous Period Dresses, but also features the Diamond Necklace Affair mentioned below.

-- Naru Osaka's mother in Sailor Moon is a widow who owns a jewelry store, and the first episode of The Nineties anime features it.
+- Naru Osaka's mother in Sailor Moon is a widow who owns a jewelry store, and the first episode of The '90s anime features it.

 - Of course we also have the Silver Crystal aka the Ginzishou, which takes the form of a diamond.
 And then all of Usagi's Transformation Trinkets are basically shiny lockets whee she keeps her magical crystals, Ginzishou included.

 - Even though she's an army nurse serving during World War I, Golden Eyes of "Golden Eyes" and Her Hero "Bill" gets to wear some serious bling when she's captured by a German officer who tries to get her to fall in love with him by invoking Distracted by the Luxury - not only does she get dolled up in looted French evening wear, she's dripping in gemstones & strings of pearls so that she'll look nice for their Captive Date.
 When Golden Eyes is rescued by her boyfriend Bill, she sells "every pretty thing, down to the last glitter and glint of gold and diamond," and donates the proceeds to an orphanage.

 - Thunderstrike: When Marcy opens her health salon, she combines Costume Porn and Sex sells, which includes a diamond necklace that subtly points to her cleavage.